puneet426/js-pt/README.md

-# js-pt
+# js-chai or code
-full course of Chai and Code
+full course of java script covered by Hitesh Chaudhary on channnel Chai and Code